Aqualyx Review: Effectiveness, Side Effects, Cost

 As far as Aqualyx itself, it was originally developed by Professor Pasquale Motolese, who was Vice President of the Italian Society of Aesthetic Surgery and Medicine.

-Aqualyx vs. Other Injectable Fat Dissolvers: Kybella, Coolsculpting, & Lipodissolve (Mesotherapy)
+Aqualyx vs. Other Injectable Fat Dissolvers: Kybella, Coolsculpting, and Lipodissolve (Mesotherapy)

 Returning to the DrugBank.ca entry above, they explain that “deoxycholic acid was approved by the FDA for the treatment submental fat to improve aesthetic appearance and reduce facial fullness or convexity” in April 2015, and is currently “marketed under the brand name Kybella by Kythera Biopharma.”